Dungeons & Dragons: Game mechanics

 As the game is played, each PC changes over time and generally increases in capability.
-Characters gain (or sometimes lose) experience, skills and wealth, and may even alter their alignment or gain additional character classes.
+Characters gain (or sometimes lose) experience, skills and wealth, and may even alter their alignment or gain additional character classes, which is called "Multiclassing".
 The key way characters progress is by earning experience points (XP), which happens when they defeat an enemy or accomplish a difficult task.
 Acquiring enough XP allows a PC to advance a level, which grants the character improved class features, abilities and skills.
 XP can be lost in some circumstances, such as encounters with creatures that drain life energy, or by use of certain magical powers that come with an XP cost.

 Hit points (HP) are a measure of a character's vitality and health and are determined by the class, level and Constitution of each character.
 They can be temporarily lost when a character sustains wounds in combat or otherwise comes to harm, and loss of HP is the most common way for a character to die in the game.
 Death can also result from the loss of key ability scores or character levels.
 When a PC dies, it is often possible for the dead character to be resurrected through magic, although some penalties may be imposed as a result.
 If resurrection is not possible or not desired, the player may instead create a new PC to resume playing the game.